-Believe it or not, sellers can get scammed by fraudsters, too.
-In one common scheme, a buyer will use counterfeit funds to pay the seller more than the requested amount for the item, then claim to have made a mistake and request a partial refund.
-The victim will return the overage amount, but the original payment never ends up in the seller’s account, so the victim is stuck paying the bill while the criminal pockets the money.
-Hauk says you can protect yourself from these Facebook Marketplace scams by declining overpayments and requesting all payments through Facebook-approved channels.
-(Again, PayPal and Facebook Checkout are your best bets here.)
-Make sure you know how to spot these 10 other common online scams, too.
+How this scam works: Believe it or not, sellers can get scammed by fraudsters too.
+In one common scheme, a buyer will use a stolen credit card to pay the seller more than the requested amount for the item, then claim to have made a mistake and request a partial refund.
+The victim will return the overage amount, but the original payment is declined and never ends up in the seller’s account, so the victim is stuck paying the bill while the criminal pockets the money.

 Requesting advance payments